jepsen-io/jepsen/infoq/article.markdown

 Finally, compare logs to verify the system's guarantees.
 For instance, if acknowledged chat messages should be delivered at least once to their recipients, check to see whether the messages were *actually* delivered.

 The results may be surprising; use them to investigate the system's design, implementation, and dependencies.
+Consider designing the system to continuously measure its critical safety guarantees, much like you instrument performance.

 ## Lessons